- Client: East Lothian Council

 - Programme: 96 weeks

 - Procurement: Competitive Tender

 - Location: Haddington, Scotland

-New Culture and Heritage Centre (Haddington Library, East Lothian Local History Centre, Museum and Gallery and Specialist Archiving) to existing listed Grade B and C buildings which are linked together.
-The buildings were previously used as City Bank, Grain Store and Seed Merchant Buildings and required substantial repairs to the stone façades, new glazed curtain wall link way, entrance and canopy.
+The project involved converting a former pub, bank, hotel and grain store to become a fully accessible hub.
+Each of the entities required substantial repairs to the stone façades, new glazed curtain wall link way, entrance and canopy.
 New slate roof, lead work and cast iron rain water pipework.
 Internally, structural strengthening works to existing floors, complete new layout and access stairs and lift.
 Existing features retained where possible (cornice, joinery, solid walls and cast iron columns).
 New Mechanical, Electrical, Plumbing and sanitary ware installations with contractor designed specialist IT and Building Management systems with external control links to East Lothian Council HQ.
 External Works required Traffic Management and liaison with the Roads Department for new road layout and new pavements, lighting, signs and furniture.

 Our Role / Scope

 Employed as Quantity Surveyors on the project from initial feasibility stage through to Final Account.
 The traditional procurement route was used to enable full control of the design and seek competitive tenders.
 We prepared the Bills of Quantities including a number of Provisional Sums for potential risks of working in an existing building.
 The project was also funded by Historic Scotland and Heritage Lottery.
 Separate cost allocation and reports were prepared for the initial grant application through each stage of construction to final costs.
 During the construction period change control process was managed by us to control and report change with Client sign off.
 Also, monthly Cost Reports were issued to track changes and update the anticipated final account.